open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 ## Optimizer

 In the previous configuration and runtime settings, we provided a simple example of configuring the training optimizer.
-This section will further detail how to configure optimizers in MMSegmentation.
+This section will further detailly introduce  how to configure optimizers in MMSegmentation.

 ## Optimizer Wrapper